It’s Not Stigmatizing to Talk About the Abusive Behaviors Seen in Borderline & Narcissistic Personality Disorders

 Instead, it's about recognizing the harm caused by certain patterns of behavior and fostering understanding and empathy for those impacted by their actions.

-For those who find themselves in relationships with individuals exhibiting these behaviors, speaking up and seeking support are vital steps towards healing.
+For those who find themselves in a parent-child relationship with someone exhibiting these behaviors, speaking up and seeking support are vital steps towards healing.
 Too often, victims of abuse in such relationships are silenced by shame or fear of judgment, further perpetuating the cycle of harm.
 By openly discussing these behaviors, we empower survivors to recognize and address the abuse they're experiencing, and we encourage a culture of accountability and support.

 As adults, we are all responsible for our behaviors.
 Abusive behaviors are not suddenly acceptable because someone meets criteria for a mental health disorder.
 So, no, discussing the abusive behaviors linked to borderline and narcissistic personality disorders isn't about perpetuating stigma- it's about fostering awareness, empathy, and support for people who have been on the receiving end of abuse.